-Megan Singleton has been selected as an artist in residence, with a residency tentatively scheduled for fall 2014.
+Megan Singleton's residency was in October 2014.
 She submitted a complex proposal to create original fine art paper using invasive and native plant materials, painted and sculpted with imagery related to the natural hydrological system of the dunes (creeks and wetlands).
-For her public program, she will lead a papermaking workshop using plant materials, highlighting both native species and the problem of invasive species in national parks.
+During her residency she led papermaking and bookbinding workshops using plant materials, highlighting both native species and the problem of invasive species in national parks.

 Courtesy Zach Tipton

 Mister Zach (Zach Tipton) is the first singer songwriter to be selected for an artist residency at Great Sand Dunes.
 The first song inspired by his experience of his winter 2013 residency is a stark, mournful tune titled "Incomplete Isolation".
 Watch the song with accompanying video footage on YouTube.

 Randy Pijoan was an artist in residence in May 2013.
 Randy's theme was "In Life and In Death," capturing cycles in the natural world that mirror aspects of the human experience.
 The artist created and operates Venturo Open Press, a non-profit facility to encourage disadvantaged youth in creating fine art prints.
 During his residency, he brought an fine art printing press to the Visitor Center, demonstrating the process of printmaking.
 He also conducted two painting workshops.